7 Ways Nightmare Neighbors Sabotage Your Home Sale (And How To Handle Them!)

 In these situations, there always seem to be someone who has a vested interest in keeping that house in somewhat of a tidy condition, whether it be the financial institution or one of the government agencies.
-A quick few phone calls around might get you to the right person who might involved a maintenance company to assist.
+A quick few phone calls around might get you to the right person who might involve a maintenance company to assist.

-I’ve seen home sellers in Northcliff not wait that long and do the very basic (exterior) maintenance of their absent neighbor themselves, by mowing the front lawn and making sure any newspapers or advertising folders get cleaned up.
+I’ve seen home sellers in Melrose not wait that long and do the very basic (exterior) maintenance of their absent neighbor themselves, by mowing the front lawn and making sure any newspapers or advertising folders get cleaned up.